A step-by-step guide to hosting a static website on Google Cloud Storage for better performance at a lower cost.

 It performs better at a lower cost.

-You can choose to host your content on multi-regional storage class which means your data is available in two region’s data center for high-availability.
+You can choose to host your content on a multi-regional storage class, which means your data is available in two regions’ data centers for high availability.

 The following instructions will help you to host the static website on Cloud Storage in less than 15 minutes.

 Click on the setting icon again >>Edit website configuration

 Enter the index & 404 pages (Most of the time index page would be index.html & 404.html)

 Save the configuration

 It’s time to upload your site to cloud storage.
 I am using Slides by Designmodo for my static website.

 Click on the newly created bucket.

 Click “Upload folder/Upload files” and choose your website files to upload.